Introduction

 - education – While a formal welding degree is not always required, vocational training in welding is highly advantageous.

-- language skills – Basic knowledge of English or Polish can be beneficial for workplace communication.
+- language skills – Basic knowledge of English or Polish can be beneficial for workplace communication, though some roles do not require Polish.

-- work Permit and visa – Non-EU workers require a work permit, which is usually arranged by the employer.
+- work permit and visa – Non-EU workers require a Poland work permit paper, which is usually arranged by the employer.

 Foreign workers looking for TIG welding jobs in Poland should follow these steps: